fluttercandies/flutter_scrollview_observer/README.md

 This is a library of widget that can be used to listen for child widgets those are being displayed in the scroll view.
 ## Feature

+> You do not need to change the view you are currently using, just wrap a `ViewObserver` around the view to achieve the following features.

 - [x] Observing child widgets those are being displayed in the scroll view
 - [x] Supports scrolling to the specified index location

 ## Support

 - [x] `ListView`
 - [x] `SliverList`
 - [x] `GridView`
 - [x] `SliverGrid`
+- [x] Mixing usage of `SliverList` and `SliverGrid`

 ## Installing